 Fake ‘Aquaman 2’ Trailer From ‘Shazam!’
-Celebrates April Fool’s Day
+Celebrates April Fools’ Day

 — Kevin McCarthy (@KevinMcCarthyTV) April 1, 2019

+Shazam! releases everywhere on April 5.
 Aquaman 2 is currently set to release on December 16, 2022, with director Wan and the original cast all returning.